hankbao/libreboot/docs/gnulinux/encrypted_parabola.md

-Libreboot on x86 uses the GRUB [payload](http://www.coreboot.org/Payloads#GRUB_2) by default, which means that the GRUB configuration file (where your GRUB menu comes from) is stored directly alongside libreboot and it\'s GRUB payload executable, inside the flash chip.
+Libreboot on x86 uses the GRUB [payload](http://www.coreboot.org/Payloads#GRUB_2) by default, which means that the GRUB configuration file (where your GRUB menu comes from) is stored directly alongside libreboot and it's GRUB payload executable, inside the flash chip.
 In context, this means that installing distributions and managing them is handled slightly differently compared to traditional BIOS systems.

 On most systems, the /boot partition has to be left unencrypted while the others are encrypted.
-This is so that GRUB, and therefore the kernel, can be loaded and executed since the firmware can\'t open a LUKS volume.
+This is so that GRUB, and therefore the kernel, can be loaded and executed since the firmware can't open a LUKS volume.
 Not so with libreboot!
 Since GRUB is already included directly as a payload, even /boot can be encrypted.
 This protects /boot from tampering by someone with physical access to the system.